siberianfox/tinygwiki/TinyG-Shapeoko-Setup.md

 All settings are in mm, so be sure you are in mm mode.
 If in doubt enter  G21 at the command line.

-For details of the command see the [TinyG Configuration Page](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration)
+For details of the settings see the [TinyG Configuration Page](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration)

 ## System Settings
 	setting | value | description |notes